Differentiating frictionally locked asperities from kinematically coupled zones

-As shown by \citet{yokota2016seafloor} and noticed through our coupling inversion analysis again (\ref{subsec:appresult}), the slip estimation on the shallowest grids is unconstrained by data.
-There is almost no resolution on the shallow side 20-30 km away from the GNSS-A stations~\citep[Extended Data Figure 6][also, see Fig.~\ref{fig:kinematiccouplinginversion}]{yokota2016seafloor}, now within a few grids from the trough axis.
-The slip patterns on those grids are largely extrapolated by the prior constraints or basis functions. \remove{Besides, in our subdivided model, m}\add{M}esh removals of overly obtuse triangles for numerical stability have produced missing meshes in a very shallow area within 20 km from the trough axis.
-For those reasons, we do not inspect the shallowest portion, and we focus on the plate motion at the greater depth within the data coverage.
-Our locking inversions in this section assume that the asperity radii are larger than 20 km in horizontal scales to avoid discussing error-prone short-wavelength deformations outside the offshore data resolution.

-Another model limitation comes from the complexity of subduction.
-In the Nankai subduction zone, the Amur Plate collides with the North American Plate, and the Izu Microplate moves relative to the Philippine Sea Plate.
-Those motions are significant to quantify the recurrent intervals of the megathrust earthquakes in the Nankai subduction zone ~\citep{heki2001plate,miyazaki2001crustal}.
+An essential model limitation comes from the complexity of subduction.
+In the Nankai subduction zone, the Amur Plate collides with the North American Plate, and the Izu Microplate moves relative to the Philippine Sea Plate, affecting the recurrent-interval evaluation of the megathrust earthquakes in the Nankai subduction zone ~\citep{heki2001plate,miyazaki2001crustal}.
 Such unmodeled but significant long-wavelength perturbations may change the results~\citep{loveless2010geodetic}, but precisely considering them is future work for this study.